TheCommandCat/TheCommandCat/README.md

 - 👋 Hi, I’m @TheCommandCat
-- 👀 I’m interested in opencv and python
+- 👀 I’m interested in creating new, useful, interesting projects
-- 🌱 I’m currently learning opencv
+- 🌱 I’m currently learning web development and CS
-- 📫 How to reach me: discord(TheCommandCat#3558)
+- 📫 How to reach me: Discord(thecommandcat)